-Harmful household used chemicals, how to get them out from your house?
-Can air duct cleaning help?
+Harmful household used chemicals, how to get them out from your house, household used chemicals danger?
+Can air ducts cleaning help?
 We all want a clean house. house.
 Seeing dirt patches in different corners of your home is definitely not a pleasing view.

 A dirty house can cause you embarrassment in public.
 So, to keep our indoor environment healthy and hygienic, we maintain a clean house.
 However, the cleaning process can be harmful to us.

 Harmful household used chemicals are present in your house.
 We’ll discuss it later what are these chemicals, but it is important to understand that if these chemical products are improperly used or kept, they may result in health issues for you or your children.

 The health issues can be mild, severe, or even life-threatening.
 According to the World Health Organization, about 3% of the global diseases are linked to poor indoor air quality caused by the discharge of toxic substances.

 Harmful Household Used Chemicals in Air Ducts Trigger Breathing Issues

 Asthma-related respiratory issues in both adults and children have become more prevalent recently.
 While there are several contributing factors to this rise, including family medical background, substandard housing, and an increase in outdoor contaminants, the usage of different chemicals in most homes has also been related to breathing issues.

 What Effect Do These Cleaning Items Have on Health?

 Several cleaning products or regular use items might irritate the eyes, throat, or cause headaches, other health issues, or even cancer.
 Dangerous chemicals are released from these products, and volatile organic chemicals (VOCs) are the most common type.

 These household used chemicals can get discharged into our houses, and because they have no odor, you might not be able to detect their presence by simply sniffing the air.
 VOCs include benzene, toluene, and methylene chloride.